Click here for the Vancouver public art installation Flow that ran from 2009 to 2023 at 1 Kingsway

 Flow 24/7 online screen grab

-all rights reserved/copyright fiona bowie 2023 All images, sound and text are the exclusive copyright of the artist and may not be used or duplicated without the expressed permission of the artist.
+all rights reserved/copyright fiona bowie 2023 all images copyright Fiona Bowie 2005- 2026 with the exception of pre 1920 archive images (use granted by the City of Vancouver Archive, copyright City of Vancouver Archives) and may not be used or duplicated without the expressed permission of the artist.